Supersymmetric black holes and $T\bar T$ deformation

 Remarkably with \refb{Mgamma} substituted, $\mathcal{E}_\gamma(t)$ (\ref{cegamma}) is precisely of the form of the energy levels of the $T\bar{T}$ deformation of a two-dimensional CFT.
 This motivates us to propose that at finite volume, the microscopic description of D4-brane black holes is furnished by $T\bar{T}$ deformation of MSW CFT.
 We provide further justifications for the proposal in remainder of this article.

 \textit{$T\bar T$ deformation.---} In a seminal paper \cite{Zamolodchikov:2004ce}, Zamolodchikov showed that for a two-dimensional quantum field theory, the composite operator $T\bar{T}$ is free from short distance divergences, even though this operator is an irrelevant operator modifying the ultraviolet behaviour of the theory.
+The action of $S^\mu$ of the $T\bar T$ deformation of conformal field theory, satisfies $dS^{(\mu)}/d\mu=\int dz\,d\bar z\, T^{(\mu)}\bar T^{(\mu)}$, with the stress energy tensors those of the deformed theory with action $S^{(\mu)}$.
+Remarkably, the energy levels $ E_n(R, \mu)$ of the deformed theory can be determined exactly \cite{Smirnov:2016lqw, Cavaglia:2016oda} in terms of the momenta $P_n(R)$ and undeformed energy levels $E_n(R, 0)$